SteveMacenski/slam_toolbox-release/README.md

 2. Get odometry and LIDAR data: A callback for the laser topic will generate a pose (using odometry) and a laser scan tied at that node.
 These PosedScan objects form a queue, which are processed by the algorithm.
 3. Process Data: The queue of PosedScan objects are used to construct a pose graph; odometry is refined using laser scan matching.
 This pose graph is used to compute robot pose, and find loop closures.
 If a loop closure is found, the pose graph is optimized, and pose estimates are updated.
 Pose estimates are used to compute and publish a map to odom transform for the robot.
 4. Mapping: Laser scans associated with each pose in the pose graph are used to construct and publish a map.

+# Support and Contribution

+If you have any questions on use or configuration, please post your questions on [ROS Answers](answers.ros.org) and someone from the community will work their hardest to get back to you.
+Tangible issues in the codebase or feature requests should be made with GitHub issues.

+If you're interested in contributing to this project in a substantial way, please file a public GitHub issue on your new feature / patch.
+If for some reason the development of this feature is sensitive, please email the maintainers at their email addresses listed in the `package.xml` file.

+For all contributions, please properly fill in the GitHub issue and PR templates with all necessary context.
+All PRs must be passing CI and maintaining ABI compatibility within released ROS distributions.
+A maintainer will follow up shortly thereafter.

 # 03/23/2021 Note On Serialized Files